jalanb/pym/docs/index.rst

 Rendering code
 ^^^^^^^^^^^^^^

 In order to be more easily read AST trees can pretty printed (`a.k.a. <http://en.wiktionary.org/wiki/AKA#English>`_ rendered).
-Some other code which may be helpful in rendering AST trees as Python text are documented in :ref:`renderers`
+Some other projects which may be helpful in rendering AST trees as Python text are documented in :ref:`renderers`

 Parsing
 ^^^^^^^

 Parsing in general is of interest.
 One reason for delay in starting this project has been the postponing of the choice between using Python's built-in parsing modules, or more general parsing components.
-Although I have now decide to start with Python's built in parser I remain committed to use of other parser.
+Although I have now decided to start with Python's built in parser I remain open to use of other parsers as well.
 Not much point in having a "structured text editor" which cannot handle structured text such as other langages, marked-up texts, config files, log files, and so on.

-Other parsers, written in Python but parsing other structures.
+Other parsers, written in Python but parsing other structures:

  * Allen Shorts's `Parsely <http://parsley.readthedocs.org/en/latest/>`_, which follows on from his `Pymeta <http://washort.twistedmatrix.com/2008/03/introducing-pymeta.html>`_, and which he `introduced at Pycon 2013 <http://www.youtube.com/watch?v=t5X3ljCOFSY>`_.
  * Ned Batchelder's `Python parsing tools <http://nedbatchelder.com/text/python-parsers.html>`_ is a page covering many other parsers.